nuta/vhpc2025-keynote/script.md

 # Invest in user (*"developer"*) experience

-- This is the last slide.
+- This is the last example.
 I've shown you some examples of higher-level interfaces like: new virtio, and new hypercalls.
-- But, going higher abstraction does not always mean inventing new interfaces.
+- But, going higher abstraction does not always mean inventing new technologies.

 - That is, designing the user, or "developer" interface is also important.
 - An example is "hypervisor as a library", it is a blog post I wrote recently.